sok1029/SearchView/README.md

 # SearchView
-A text field that automatically completes and shows the items you have already retrieved
+A text field that automatically completes and shows the items you have already retrieved.

 <img alt="Demo" src="/resources/demo.GIF?raw=true" width="290">&nbsp;